ucphhpc/gen-vm-image/README.rst

       -h, --help            show this help message and exit

     Generate a single Virtual Machine Image:
-      name                  The name of the image that will be generated size                  The size of the image that will be generated -i SINGLE_INPUT, --input SINGLE_INPUT
+      name                  The name of the image that will be generated. size                  The size of the image that will be generated.
+      -i SINGLE_INPUT, --input SINGLE_INPUT
-                            The path or url to the input image that the generated image should be based on -if SINGLE_INPUT_FORMAT, --input-format SINGLE_INPUT_FORMAT
+                            The path or url to the input image that the generated image should be based on.
+      -if SINGLE_INPUT_FORMAT, --input-format SINGLE_INPUT_FORMAT
                             The format of the input image.
-Will dynamically try to determine the format if not provided -ict SINGLE_INPUT_CHECKSUM_TYPE, --input-checksum-type SINGLE_INPUT_CHECKSUM_TYPE
+Will dynamically try to determine the format if not provided.
+      -ict SINGLE_INPUT_CHECKSUM_TYPE, --input-checksum-type SINGLE_INPUT_CHECKSUM_TYPE
                             The checksum type that should be used to validate the input image if set.
       -ic SINGLE_INPUT_CHECKSUM, --input-checksum SINGLE_INPUT_CHECKSUM
                             The checksum that should be used to validate the input image if set.
       -icbs SINGLE_INPUT_CHECKSUM_BUFFER_SIZE, --input-checksum-buffer-size SINGLE_INPUT_CHECKSUM_BUFFER_SIZE
-                            The buffer size that is used to read the input image when calculating the checksum value -icrb SINGLE_INPUT_CHECKSUM_READ_BYTES, --input-checksum-read-bytes SINGLE_INPUT_CHECKSUM_READ_BYTES
+                            The buffer size that is used to read the input image when calculating the checksum value.
+      -icrb SINGLE_INPUT_CHECKSUM_READ_BYTES, --input-checksum-read-bytes SINGLE_INPUT_CHECKSUM_READ_BYTES
-                            The amount of bytes that should be read from the input image to be used to calculate the expected checksum value
+                            The amount of bytes that should be read from the input image to be used to calculate the expected checksum value.
       -od SINGLE_OUTPUT_DIRECTORY, --output-directory SINGLE_OUTPUT_DIRECTORY
-                            The path to the output directory where the image will be saved -of SINGLE_OUTPUT_FORMAT, --output-format SINGLE_OUTPUT_FORMAT
+                            The path to the output directory where the image will be saved.
+      -of SINGLE_OUTPUT_FORMAT, --output-format SINGLE_OUTPUT_FORMAT
-                            The format of the output image
+                            The format of the output image.
       -V SINGLE_VERSION, --version SINGLE_VERSION
-                            The version of the image to build --verbose, -v         Print verbose output
+                            The version of the image that is generated.
+      --verbose, -v         Print verbose output.

 Some simple examples for its usage can be seen below.

 Basic Single Image Disk Example
 -------------------------------